adidas/api-guidelines/general-guidelines/validating-api-descriptions.md

 ## Validating with Adidas API Guidelines

-To check whether your API Specification complies with Adidas API Guidelines you will need the `.spectral.yaml` file from this repository ([here](https://github.com/adidas/api-guidelines/blob/master/.spectral.yml)).
+To check whether your API Specification complies with Adidas API Guidelines you will need the `adidas-spectral.yaml` file from this repository ([here](https://github.com/adidas/api-guidelines/blob/master/adidas-spectral.yaml)).
 ```
-spectral lint <oas-file> -r <adidas-api-guidelines-folder>/.spectral.yaml
+spectral lint <oas-file> --ruleset adidas-spectral.yaml
 ```

 ### Validation problems